arduino-libraries/Audio/docs/api.md

 #### Parameters

 rate (int) : the sample rate of the sound file.
 If stereo, double the rate (ex.
-44100Khz stereo = 88200).
+44100 Hz stereo = 88200).

 size (int) : the size of the audio buffer in milliseconds.